Bipartisan police reform talks open in Congress after Biden speech

 For cops who kill, special Supreme Court protectionhttps://www.reuters.com/investigates/special-report/usa-police-immunity-scotus/

-(Reporting by Makini Brice, Richard Cowan and David Morgan; editing by Jonathan Oatis)
+(Reporting by Makini Brice, Richard Cowan, David Morgan and Susan Cornwell; Editing by Jonathan Oatis and Daniel Wallis)

 ((M.Brice@thomsonreuters.com;))